MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/ios-privacy-alerts.md

 * To check if an alert is showing, and query its attributes, see `/springboard-alert` in [QueryRoutes.m](https://github.com/calabash/DeviceAgent.iOS/blob/develop/Server/Routes/QueryRoutes.m).
 * To dismiss an alert, by touching the button with a given title, see `/set-dismiss-springboard-alert` in [GestureRoutes.m](https://github.com/calabash/DeviceAgent.iOS/blob/develop/Server/Routes/GestureRoutes.m).
 * To dismiss known alerts, and to toggle automatic dismissal, see `/dismiss-springboard-alerts` and `/set-dismiss-springboard-alerts-automatically` in [MetaRoutes.m](https://github.com/calabash/DeviceAgent.iOS/blob/develop/Server/Routes/MetaRoutes.m).
-An exception is raised if `/dismiss-spring-board-alerts` is called and encounters an unknown alert.
+An exception is raised if `/dismiss-spring-board-alerts` is called and comes across an unknown alert.

 This Calabash iOS code snippet shows how to use these methods: